 Foreign Bank Entry and Stock Market Stability: Insights from Staggered Regulatory Changes

 Exploring staggered quasi-exogenous regulatory changes in China, we find that banking sector FDI significantly reduces the likelihood of stock price crashes of domestic listed firms.
-The effect is more pronounced among firms with ex-ante lower information quality and worse performances, which is supportive of a monitoring spillover effect of foreign bank penetration on the domestic firms.
+The effect is more pronounced among firms with ex-ante lower disclosure quality and worse performances, which indicates a monitoring spillover effect of foreign bank penetration on domestic firms.
 Moreover, we find evidence of reduced overall financing costs and extended loan maturity after foreign bank entry.
-Our findings highlight an unexplored role of the banking sector marketization in terms of curtailing stock price crash risks and improving the stability of stock market.
+Our findings highlight an unexplored role of the banking sector marketization in terms of curtailing stock price crash risks and improving the stability of stock markets.

 Keywords: Foreign Bank Entry; Stock Market Stability; Stock Price Crash; Regulatory Change; Information Quality; Monitoring Spillover Effect

 JEL Classification: G38; G34; G14; M41